-Note Kits are Arcade's chromatic instruments, providing up to 88 keys of chromatic playability allowing you to play chords, melodies, basslines, and more.
+Note kits (instruments) are Arcade's chromatic instruments, providing up to 88 keys of chromatic playability allowing you to play chords, melodies, basslines, and more.

-You can download Note Kits from your favorite Lines, and create your own Kits from our Sources.
+You can download Note kits (instruments) from your favorite Lines, and create your own Kits from our Sources.

-Note Kits introduce additional terminology to Arcade.
+Note kits (instruments) introduce additional terminology to Arcade.
 This article will help you understand how these Kits are built, and how to make the most of them.

 Note Kit Terminology: